 - If the reception at Thendele Camp is closed when you arrive, keys will be left for you to collect.

-We were on a two week round trip to the Drakensberg from Cape Town.
-We drove to Royal Natal National Park from Golden Gate National Park (2 hours), and after our short stay, drove on to Cathedral Peak area of the Drakensberg (1½ hours).
+We were on a two-week round trip to the Drakensberg from Cape Town.
+We drove to Royal Natal National Park from Golden Gate National Park (2 hours), and after our short stay, drove on to the Cathedral Peak area of the Drakensberg (1½ hours).

-We arrived to Royal Natal National Park in the late afternoon.
+We arrived at Royal Natal National Park in the late afternoon.
 The reception was still open, and there was a shop selling basics.
-We hadn’t booked (it was late May, and the entire Drakensberg was very empty, despite the beautiful weather) but it was fine to book on arrival.
+We hadn’t booked (it was late May, and the entire Drakensberg was very empty, despite the beautiful weather) but it was fine to book Mahai Campsite (the main and only campsite in Royal Natal National Park) on arrival.

-All accommodation in the park is at the rest camp, and has to be booked through KZN Wildlife.
-Outside of busy periods, you can probably just turn up.
+All accommodation in the park is at the rest camp and has to be booked through KZN Wildlife.
+Outside of busy periods, you can book on arrival, but in summer (Christmas) holidays make sure to book in advance.

 Thendele Hutted Camp

-There are a variety of huts at Thendele, from 2 -bed chalets to 6-bed cottages.
+There are a variety of huts at Thendele (Reviews*), from 2 -bed chalets to 6-bed cottages.
 These are well-equipped, and all have private bathrooms and kitchens.
 Thendele is 5 km from the main reception, has beautiful views over the Amphitheatre, and is the start of the Tugela Gorge Hike.

 Outside of the Park